Federated SSO for external IdP

 The following limitations apply:

-• SSO with Perfecto is an authentication method, not an integration.
+• Federated SSO with Perfecto is an authentication method, not an integration.
 It does not sync the individual accounts in a user store to the Perfecto Lab.

-• Perfecto supports role-based access control (RBAC) with IdPs, but Perfecto's SSO provider cannot handle a scenario where the validation fails because the user does not have the required authorization role assigned and access is denied.
+• Perfecto supports role-based access control (RBAC) with IdPs, but Perfecto's federated SSO provider cannot handle a scenario where the validation fails because the user does not have the required authorization role assigned and access is denied.
 In this case, instead of displaying the proper error message, the browser starts redirecting to the IdP login page continuously.
 If this happens, contact your IdP or your IT department for proper access.

 IdP requirements